 As parents, we feel like we've given up our power in the face of cultural forces, but we must take it back on social media.
 The science supports us.

 Videogames provide an immersive experience, and it is up to us parents to make sure our sons are able to contextualize what they are seeing and doing while playing them.

 How can we better protect our children from chemicals that disrupt their natural brain development?

-Because masculinity is often mischaracterized in our culture, it is important to challenge popular and academic ideas that skew our understandings of what is a healthy male.
+Because masculinity is often mischaracterized in our culture, it is important to challenge popular and academic ideas that skew our understandings of what a healthy male is.

 Exploring issues of nature, nurture, and culture to help educators, parents, and others understand what's needed to engage girls in STEM learning.

 Are our daughters' brains developing healthy?
 A closer look into the relationship between development and screen use.